Dedicated to Helping Orange County Individuals and Couples

 Power of the Automatic Stay

-- STOP auto lenders or car dealers from repossessing your car.
+- Prevent auto lenders or car dealers from repossessing your vehicle.

 Chapter 7 Bankruptcy Does Have Some Eligibility Requirements

-In addition to the eligibility requirements, it is important to speak with a qualified Orange County Chapter 7 bankruptcy attorney so that you can be sure that any assets you intend to keep will be protected or “exempt” from creditor claims and ensure that Chapter 7 is appropriate for your individual situation.
+Apart from meeting the eligibility requirements, it is crucial to consult with an experienced Orange County Chapter 7 bankruptcy lawyer.
+This way, you can (1) confirm that any assets you plan to retain will be safeguarded or “exempt” from creditor claims, and (2) ascertain that filing for Chapter 7 is the most fitting option for your unique circumstances.